 For years I have been a huge fan of using coconut oil on my skin, and I only recently decided to try shea butter.
 I only put natural products on my skin, and have been a label-reader for years.
 I avoid anything with chemicals, fragrances, preservatives, and so on.
 I figured mixing shea butter with coconut oil would be an amazing combination!

-You can adjust the recipe as needed (e.g. double the amounts if desired).
+You can adjust the recipe as needed to make the amount you desire (e.g. double the amounts if desired).

 This recipe can be adapted with different oils, which I learned will work apparently as long as you stick with a ratio of 75% solid ingredients and 25% oils.